Denim shorts in winter: Express, Gap stores glutted with prior seasons' goods

 Gap's clothing stock for the third quarter ended Oct.
 29 was 12% higher, with 9 percentage points being what Gap executives call "pack and hold" merchandise — stored away "slow-turning" basics, including tee-shirts and shorts, that would eventually return to sales floors.

-Express' third-quarter margins are expected to fall to 29.7% from 33.22% a year earlier, according to analysts' estimates on Refinitiv.
+Express reported third-quarter gross margins of 27.8% on Thursday, down from 33.2% a year earlier.

-(Reporting by Arriana McLymore, additional reporting by Siddharth Cavale Editing by Nick Zieminski)
+(Reporting by Arriana McLymore, additional reporting by Siddharth Cavale and Uday Sampath Editing by Nick Zieminski)

 ((arriana.mclymore@thomsonreuters.com; 917-667-8733; Reuters Messaging: Twitter: @Arriana))